konscript/kontemplate-wp/README.md

 * Git Ignore (.gitignore that disregard WP core files and alike for Git management)

-**Usage and details in other/TOOLCHAIN.md**

 ## Plugins

 There's a wide array of useful CMS-enabling plugins for WordPress.

-**Categorized list in other/PLUGINS.md**
+(Section is WIP)